 How Successful Has the Program Been?

-In the past 30 years, funds from all of the sources described above have been used to purchase the development rights on more than 5,600 farms across Pennsylvania (there are approximately 59,000 farms in the state).
+In the past 30 years, funds from all of the sources described above have been used to purchase the development rights on more than 6,202 farms protected through permanent agricultural conservation easements as of April 13, 2023.
 Pennsylvania ranks first in the nation with more than 624,277 acres permanently preserved in 58 counties.

 Easements Purchased in Centre County

-Funds have been used to purchase 56 permanent Agricultural Conservation Easements on farms in Centre County.
-Those farms are in Benner, Ferguson, Harris, Marion, Potter, Spring and Walker townships.
-There are approximately 40 active applications (covering more than 8,300 acres) that have been submitted by farmland owners interested in participating in the program.
+Funds have been used to purchase 64 permanent Agricultural Conservation Easements on 9,410 acres of farmland in Centre County.
+The County's preserved farms are in Benner, Ferguson, Harris, Marion, Potter, Spring and Walker townships.
+Currently, there is a waitlist of approximately 31 active applications from landowners interested in preserving their farms through the PACE program.